jullienl/HPE-Synergy-OneView-demos/Synergy ChatOps Integration with Slack/README.md

 * Hubot commands for automated server provisioning and deployment require the creation of Server Profile Templates using HPE Image Streamer OS Deployment plans in HPE OneView

 > You may get connection issues between Slack and your Hubot if your Windows Machine is located behind a corporate proxy server.

+### In the background:
+* Slack is securely connected to the Hubot engine located next to the HPE Synergy infrastructure
+* Hubot CoffeeScripts are simply calling PowerShell scripts in the background to interact with HPE OneView.
+* The PowerShell scripts use the HPE OneView PowerShell library to control the HPE Synergy Composer
+* For the workload composition, the Servers are provisioned automatically via Synergy Server Profile Templates and HPE Image Streamer

 ## Hubot Installation
 I have followed this [article](https://hodgkins.io/chatops-on-windows-with-hubot-and-powershell) and use the PowerShell DSC resource from Matthew Hodgkins to install Hubot on a Windows 2016 Server as a service, very convenient.